-Other major laminate flooring suppliers have enhanced their locking systems to better repel moisture incursion.
-Mohawk’s ever-expanding RevWood Plus offerings, for example, entail a complete waterproof system comprising the Uniclic MultiFit locking system, Mohawk’s GenuEdge pressed beveled edge and the company’s HydroSeal perimeter coating to trap liquids on the surface of the floor, thereby preventing damage to the coreboard.
+Some other top laminate flooring suppliers have enhanced their snap together flooring systems to better repel moisture incursion.
+Mohawk’s ever-expanding RevWood Plus offerings, for example, entail a complete waterproof laminate flooring system comprising the Uniclic MultiFit locking system, Mohawk’s GenuEdge pressed beveled edge and the company’s HydroSeal perimeter coating to trap liquids on the surface of the floor, thereby preventing damage to the coreboard.
 The waterproof seal is so reliable, according to Mohawk, that consumers can even regularly wet mop a RevWood Plus floor—something unheard of with traditional laminate floors.

 “With RevWood Plus, we have taken performance to the next level,” said Adam Ward, senior product director, Mohawk.
 “The combination of HydroSeal, GenuEdge bevel technology and the Uniclic glueless locking system makes the flooring completely waterproof.”